sahil-rawat/sahil-rawat.github.io/_posts/2021-07-02-Bug-Bounty.md

 ## HTTP methods

-The Request shown above was only one of the ways to interact with the server from the browser, below are the different types of HTTP methods that could be used by the browser to interact with the server.
+The Requests shown above was only one of the ways to interact with the server from the browser, below are the different types of HTTP methods that could be used by the browser to interact with the server.

 - **GET** - This is the request we discussed above, it is used to fetch resources/data from the server.
 This request should only be used to retrieve the data
 - **HEAD** - This method asks for a response identical to the GET request, but without the response data, This is used to look at the response headers only.